 The problem with this “evidence” is that people from every other religion, sect, and cult (Heaven’s Gate, for example) on the planet say the very same things!
 Can they all be right?
 Either Jesus is answering prayers, changing lives, and performing miracles for millions of people who don’t believe in him, or, all these religious people are delusional: their personal experiences and changed lives have nothing to do with an invisible superhero in the sky!

-Aside from the weirdly blatant straw-manning (I know many Christians who came to Christianity after examining the evidence from historians, scholars, and fellow apologists), there are legitimate concerns with this argument from both sides.
+There are legitimate concerns with this argument from both sides.
 The first concern, from our side, is that modern Christianity, or more accurately modern evangelism, is very “experience” based.
 I put the word experience in quotations because we often tend to confuse emotional experiences with spiritual ones.
-I’ve been just as careless with my interpretation of personal experiences in the past so I am in no way pointing fingers.
 Arguments like these should encourage us to put further emphasis on discernment and ask ourselves what we’re basing the truth of our faith on.
 If it’s an emotional response you felt at a worship service it might be time to reevaluate whether your faith is set on the rock or on the sand.

 The second concern with this argument lies in an assumption the critic has failed to justify or support.
 To the critic, it appears that each religion exists in its own sphere of influence.
 If someone in the sphere of Islam says that they had a supernatural experience, someone present in another sphere cannot say the same.
 The critic may respond to this by noting that both claims cannot be true.
 We would agree, but note how he words it,